Watering Abelia

 Step 1 – Observe your Abelia and assess its water needs.

-First look at the overall health of the plant’s foliage, looking for signs of wilt or discoloration pointing towards needing water.
+Look for signs of wilt or crispy foliage.
 Dig your finger about an inch or two into the soil to see how dry the soil is below.
-If moisture is detected, wait to water until the soil is completely dry.
+If moisture is detected, wait to water until the top of the soil feels dry.

 Step 2 - Apply water to the base of the plant.

-Using a watering can or hose, water around the base of the plant keeping the rest of the plant dry.
-Water thoroughly so that moisture can penetrate the soil to the root zone without allowing water to pool around the plant.
+Using a watering can or hose, water around the base of the plant, keeping the rest of the plant dry.
+Water thoroughly and slowly so that moisture can reach the entire root zone without pooling around the plant.

 Step 3 - Check back after watering.

-After watering, check back with your plant to make sure you didn’t over or underwater.
-If the soil has dried out completely it's time for another watering!
+After watering, check on the plant in a few days to make sure you didn’t over- or under-water.
+If the soil has dried out completely, it's time for another watering!

 Abelia Watering Tips